 TA-54 is situated in the east-central portion of the Laboratory on Mesita del Buey.
-TA-54 includes: four MDAs designated as G, H, J, and L; a waste characterization, container storage, and transfer facility (TA-54 West); active radioactive waste storage and disposal operations at Area G; hazardous and mixed-waste storage operations at Area L; and administrative and support areas.
+TA-54 includes the following: four MDAs designated as G, H, J, and L; a waste characterization, container storage, and transfer facility (TA-54 West); active radioactive waste storage and disposal operations at Area G;

+hazardous and mixed-waste storage operations at Area L; and administrative and support areas.
 The transfer facility is located at the western end of TA-54.
-MDAs H and J are located approximately 150 m and 305 m (500 ft and 1000 ft) southeast of the transfer facility, respectively.
-MDA L is located approximately 1.6 km (1 mi)

-southeast of the transfer facility.
-MDA G subsurface units are located within Area G approximately 0.8 km (0.5 mi) southeast of MDA L. A total of 47 SWMUs and AOCs are located within TA-54.
+MDAs H and J are located approximately 500 ft and 1000 ft southeast of the transfer facility, respectively.
+MDA L is located approximately 1 mi southeast of the transfer facility.
+MDA G subsurface units are located within Area G approximately 0.5 mi southeast of MDA L. A total of 47 SWMUs and AOCs are located within TA-54.